jam7/chromiumos-build/README.md

 - git and curl
 - configure git
 - tweak sudoers for **400** minutes (My machine takes more than 180 min for compilation)

-## How to run Chromium OS on KVM

-Retrieve one of KVM images.
-I recommend [chromiumos_image-R60-9592.63-amd64-generic.bin.xz](https://github.com/jam7/chromeos-build/releases/download/R60/chromiumos_image-R60-9592.63-amd64-generic.bin.xz).

-Then, create VM using the image.
-It is required to use **cirrius** VGA and **SATA** or **IDE** storage.

-You cannot log in from GUI until you register your own google API keys, but it is possible to ssh to Chromium OS with chronos:chronos account.

-## How to compile Chromium OS by yourself

 ### Setup
 Type following command to prepare depo_tools and sources.